minvws/nl-kat-coordination/mula/docs/configuration.md

 variables are used to configure the scheduler.
 And these can be set in the `.env-dist` file.
 When a value isn't set the default value from the scheduler will be used.
-Check the [`settings.py`](../scheduler/config/settings.py) file fo the default values and what value you can set.
+Check the [`settings.py`](../scheduler/config/settings.py) file for the default values and what value you can set.

 ## Setting scheduler configuration values